The ways in which humans experience the world has always been shaped by our relationship with technology.

 More so, ERP solutions can be tailored to fit the strict regulations that surround this industry in order to automatically ensure that the products being delivered to the public are compliant with the laws that shape this particular industry.

 ERP systems are primarily used by manufacturing and distribution companies, however, they can be useful for many other types of businesses as well.
+Speciality ERP systems, like OpenGov, are made for local, state, and federal government employees.

 The background of ERP systems has certainly influenced how it’s broadly used; accounting, operations, and manufacturing departments will be the go-to for ERP as they are the direct inheritors of the technology that was initially developed to solve the challenges of their working lives.